macovei-alex/mfrt/README.md

 The C code will then be generated based on the frt instructions.
 There is no way to declare variables, functions or anything of this kind.

 ## Language syntax:
-1. '<' and '>' for moving around in the integer array to the left and right, respectively
+1. '<' and '>' for moving around in the integer array to the left and right, respectively; this movement will update the 'lowest' and 'highest' variables if necessary using the macros defined above
 2. '+' and '-' for manipulating the value at the current location
 3. '_' for printing the integer at the current position as an integer (together with the newline character)
 4. '.' for printing the integer at the current position as a character (without the newline character)